babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 ideographic variation selectors in Japanese collations `Japanese_Bushu_Kakusu_140` and `Japanese_XJIS_140`.
 A variation sequence is made up of a base character plus an additional variation selector.
-If you don't the select the `_VSS` option, the variation selector isn't considered in the comparison.
+If you don't the select the `_vss` option, the variation selector isn't considered in the comparison.

 VSS collations will not be provided by Babelfish in the first release.

-#### BIN and BIN2
+#### `bin` and `bin2`

-A BIN2 collation sorts characters according to code point order.
+A `bin2` collation sorts characters according to code point order.
 The byte-by-byte binary order of UTF-8 preserves Unicode code point order, so this is also likely to be the best-performing collation.
-If Unicode code point order works for an application, using a BIN2 collation should certainly be considered, but could result in data being displayed on the client in an order that is culturally unexpected.
-New mappings to lower-case characters are added to Unicode as time progresses, so the `LOWER` function may perform in a different way on different versions of ICU.
-This is a special case of the more general collation versioning problem rather than something specific to the BIN2 collation.
-Babelfish will provide the `BBF_Latin1_General_BIN2` collation with the Babelfish distribution to collate in Unicode code point order.
+If Unicode code point order works for an application, using a `bin2` collation should certainly be considered, but could result in data being displayed on the client in an order that is culturally unexpected.
+New mappings to lower-case characters are added to Unicode as time progresses, so the `lower` function may perform in a different way on different versions of ICU.
+This is a special case of the more general collation versioning problem rather than something specific to the `bin2` collation.
+Babelfish will provide the `bbf_latin1_general_bin2` collation with the Babelfish distribution to collate in Unicode code point order.
 In a BIN collation only the first character is sorted as a wchar, and remaining characters are sorted byte-by-byte, effectively in code point order according to its encoding.
 This does not follow Unicode collation rules and it won't be supported by Babelfish.